EZTechhelp/Samson-Media-Player/README.md

   - The app has a Feedback/Issue submission form (from title bar dropdown menu) where feedback and issues can be submitted with option to include latest logs
 - All web API calls are sent encrypted (https) and subject to privacy terms of the services (in this case Spotify, Youtube and Twitch).
   - The only data I can see is the public IP address where API calls where made from, when and how many requests made.
 Not content
-  - Spotify, Twitch and Youtube creds are captured using their respective Oauth web auth pages (displayed via webview2).
+  - Spotify, Twitch and Youtube creds are captured using their respective Oauth web auth pages (displayed in-app via webview2).
-    - All credentials and sensitive data are encrypted using .NET crypto APIs and stored via the Microsoft SecretStore Vault
+    - All credentials and sensitive data (Oauth tokens..etc) are encrypted using .NET crypto APIs and stored via the **Microsoft SecretStore Vault**
 - By default, Playlist and Media profiles are stored in **%appdata%\roaming\EZT-MediaPlayer**
   - **Temp files for Webview2 controls** (cookies..etc) and any processed/downloaded images are saved into the **%temp%\EZT-MediaPlayer** folder.
 These can be deleted anytime
 - Core app settings are stored in **%appdata%\Roaming\EZT-MediaPlayer**.
 There is an **XML config file** that holds the primary settings for the app and EQ settings.
 Also, **custom EQ presets** created are stored in the **EQPresets** folder in the same directory as the config
 - This is at its core a **PowerShell script**.
 As such this will likely only work on **Windows** endpoints and is untested on other platforms, though it is compatible with PowerShell 7+
-- Requires **Powershell v5.1** and .NET 4.5 or higher.
+- Requires at least **Powershell v5.1** and .NET 4.5 or higher.
 Tested on **Windows 10** and **Windows 11**.
 It may work on Windows 7 but I don't care if it does and you shouldn't either.
 - Uses PowerShell RunSpaces for multi-threading, though expect UI stutters and momentary freezes can still happen but hopefully limited.
 Working to improve
 - A lot of optimization is still needed, but on average the app uses about ~600 - 700mb of RAM with avg media library containing about 10,000 media items.
-  - CPU usage should be avg ~10% depending on your CPU, what your playing and if you enable Hardware Acceleration under Settings (only applies to video rendering).
+  - CPU usage while playing should be avg ~10% depending on your CPU, what your playing and if you enable Hardware Acceleration under Settings (only applies to video rendering).
   - With HA enabled, GPU usage can be 15 - 20% for high-quality (1080p) video streams.
 It should be close to the same level of performance of vlc since it uses libvlc
 - While improvements have been made to error handling and UI threading, there can still be some uncaught exceptions or other issues that can cause the app to freeze.
 If it happens, I need to know what specifically you were doing/clicking/viewing when it happened (and log file of course)
 - Alot more but this list is long enough for now